The (sustainable) future of SlopeFillers is here.

 I’ve started a lot of projects in my day, but this is the one I’m most proud of.

 Over 2,100 posts across nearly 16 years.
 I can count on one hand the number of weeks I’ve missed posting something new.
-The result has been millions of pageviews and dozens of incredible friendships and incredibly humbling opportunities.
+The result has been millions of pageviews and dozens of countless friendships and incredibly humbling opportunities.

 The original plan was to get a marketing job at a resort.
 Instead, I ended up staying on the software side helping Ryan Solutions and Inntopia market their platforms.
 This was actually great for SlopeFillers and only strengthened the need to stay on top of trends and study the market, but as the site grew it also widened the divide between who I was – a software marketer – and who readers of this site thought of me as – a resort marketer.